RealMadnessWorld/Inception/README.md

 [Create a self-signed TLS certificate](https://www.linode.com/docs/guides/create-a-self-signed-tls-certificate/)

 [mlanca-c's wiki](https://github.com/mlanca-c/inception/wiki) (Best place to understand how this project works, everything is explained in detail there!
-Also check out [her github](https://github.com/mlanca-c)!)
+Also check out [mlanca-c's github](https://github.com/mlanca-c)!)

+[Docker-compose build command](https://docs.docker.com/compose/compose-file/build/) (so that you can automatically create an image through a Dockerfile)